Biden drops out of 2024 race after disastrous debate inflamed age concerns. VP Harris gets his nod

 The Democratic National Convention is scheduled to be held Aug.
 19-22 in Chicago, but the party had announced that it would hold a virtual roll call to formally nominate Biden before in-person proceedings begin.

-It remained to be seen whether other candidates woul challenge Harris for the nomination or how party may need to adjust its rules again to smooth Harris’ nomination on the floor.
+Trump reacted to the news in a post on his Truth Social site, in which he said Biden “was not fit to run for President, and is certainly not fit to serve.”

+“We will suffer greatly because of his presidency, but we will remedy the damage he has done very quickly,” he added.
+“MAKE AMERICA GREAT AGAIN!”

-Trump’s campaign did not immediately respond to a request for comment on Biden’s decision to leave the race, but he and his team had made their preference for facing Biden clear.
-Nonetheless, his team has ramped up its attacks on Harris as pressure on Biden to step down intensified.
+While Trump and his team had made their preference for facing Biden clear, his campaign had nonetheless ramped up its attacks on Harris as pressure on Biden to step down intensified.

 Democratic officials, including many who were behind the effort to push Biden from the race, quickly released statements praising Biden's decision.